-The Medical Devices Regulation, or MDR, entered into force in May 2017 and will become applicable in 2020.
-The MDR imposes additional reporting requirements on manufacturers of high-risk medical devices, imposes an obligation on manufacturers to appoint a "qualified person" responsible for regulatory compliance and provides for more strict clinical evidence requirements.
+If adopted, the Medical Devices Regulation is expected to enter into force sometime in 2016 and become applicable three years thereafter.
+In its current form it would, among other things, also impose additional reporting requirements on manufacturers of high-risk medical devices, impose an obligation on manufacturers to appoint a "qualified person" responsible for regulatory compliance and provide for more strict clinical evidence requirements.